Scrounger/ioBroker.linux-control/README.md

 -->

 ### __WORK IN PROGRESS__
+* (Scrounger) userCommand: bug fix if sudo is used
 * (Scrounger) refresh services info after using command
 * (Scrounger) services command: bug fix for using sudo